Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 I was very excited to find your website and to read through all your postings.
 It has been very educational.

 My money is still on the capacitors being an issue.
 How to check them is described on this page.

 You are most welcome, Geoff.

-These compressors have a thermal switch which means when it’s heats up it shuts off and in the case of Kobalt compressors even when it’s like warm it will shut off.
+These compressors have a thermal switch which means when it’s heating up it shuts off and in the case of Kobalt compressors even when it’s warm it will shut off.
 This switch is actually mounted on the motor itself so other than changing the motor there is no fix.